-The researcher aimed at investigating all the factors that cause poverty and ways of reducing and finally eradicating the difficult circumstances that affect education of children in Kipsoinoi zone.
-Poverty according to the researcher is the root cause and the grandparent of the difficult circumstances that negatively impact the education of children of Kipsonoi zone.
-Once the researcher has investigated he will be able to get the solutions depending on each cause and apply them to the challenges facing the learners for better.
+The researcher aimed at investigating all the factors that cause poverty and ways of reducing and finally eradicating the difficult circumstances that affect education of children.
+Poverty according to the researcher is the root cause and the grandparent of the difficult circumstances that negatively impact the education of children.
+Once the researcher has investigated he will be able to get the solutions depending a each cause and apply them to the challenges facing the learners for better.